 rancher, and FreeBSD, where you'll log in as

 Once you have your Droplet’s IP address, username, and password (if necessary), follow the instructions for your SSH client.
-OpenSSH is included on Linux and macOS.
+OpenSSH is included on Linux, macOS, and Windows Subsystem for Linux.
 Windows users with Bash also have access to OpenSSH.
 Windows users without Bash can use PuTTY.